Itch: Mechanism

 Itch can originate in the peripheral nervous system (dermal or neuropathic) or in the central nervous system (neuropathic, neurogenic, or psychogenic).

-Dermal/pruritoceptive
+Pruritoceptive

-Itch originating in the skin is known as pruritoceptive, and can be induced by a variety of stimuli, including mechanical, chemical, thermal, and electrical stimulation.
+Itch originating in the skin is known as pruritoceptive, and can be induced by a variety of stimuli, including mechanical, chemical, thermal, and electrical stimulation, or infection.
 The primary afferent neurons responsible for histamine-induced itch are unmyelinated C-fibres.

+Nociceptors.
 Two major classes of human C-fibre nociceptors exist: mechano-responsive nociceptors and mechano-insensitive nociceptors.
 Mechano-responsive nociceptors have been shown in studies to respond to mostly pain, and mechano-insensitive receptors respond mostly to itch induced by histamine.
 However, it does not explain mechanically induced itch or itch produced without a flare reaction that involves no histamine.
 Therefore, it is possible that pruritoceptive nerve fibres have different classes of fibres, which is unclear in current research.

-Studies have been done to show that itch receptors are found only on the top two skin layers, the epidermis and the epidermal/dermal transition layers.
-Shelley and Arthur verified the depth by injecting individual itch powder (Mucuna pruriens) spicules and noting that maximal sensitivity occurred at the basal cell layer or the innermost layer of the epidermis.
-Surgical removal of those skin layers removed the ability for a patient to perceive itch.
-Itch is never felt in muscle or joints, which strongly suggests that deep tissue probably does not contain itch signaling apparatuses.